- Intern year (PGY-1)

 Residents receive $2000 ($500 Department/$1,500 MCWAH) per year to be used for educational purposes.
 The Department funds are for license fees, dues, PDA, etc. The Department provides extra funds to cover registration, travel, lodging, and meals to residents who have presentations based on their research efforts.
 The MCWAH funds are designated as a Working Conditions/Fitness Benefit, and the money will appear on the last paycheck of each academic year.

 Medical information is readily accessible through internet-accessible Department and hospital computers linked to the Medical College of Wisconsin Libraries.
-The Department also uses the New Innovations and ANGEL websites accessed via username and password that provide monthly call schedules, notices and memos, contact information for residents and faculty, lectures, keyword reviews, and practice management guidelines.
+The Department also uses the New Innovations and D2L Web sites accessed via username and password that provide monthly call schedules, notices and memos, contact information for residents and faculty, lectures, keyword reviews, and practice management guidelines.